YogaWang7/YogaWang7.github.io/index.md

 # About Me

 Hello!
 My name is Yujia Wang (pronounced as "Yoo-jee-ah Wong"), or you can call me Yoga.
-Now, I am a first-year student Ph.D. student at [The Chinese University of Hong Kong, Shenzhen]([https://english.bit.edu.cn/](https://www.cuhk.edu.cn/en)).
+Now, I am a first-year student Ph.D. student at The Chinese University of Hong Kong, Shenzhen [(CUHK-Shenzhen)](https://www.cuhk.edu.cn/en) under the supervision of Prof. [Jianwei Huang](https://scholar.google.com/citations?user=QQq52JcAAAAJ&hl=en).
+And I am also very grateful to work with Prof. Haoran Yu and Prof. Biying Shou.

 # Research Interests